mhorpheus/test/DFIR-Engaement-Tracking-Sheet.md

 ## Timeline

 The Timeline section of the ETS functions as a master timeline of all identified activity.
-The format follows the IRIS System Timeline exactly and is meant to be a location to centralize all completed IRIS System Timelines.
-Data outside of what was recorded in IRIS System Timelines can be added to the Timeline tab, such as firewall log entries, EDR real-time events, etc.
+The format follows the XFIR System Timeline exactly and is meant to be a location to centralize all completed XFIR System Timelines.
+Data outside of what was recorded in XFIR System Timelines can be added to the Timeline tab, such as firewall log entries, EDR real-time events, etc.

-IRIS System Timelines should only be added to the ETS's Timeline tab by the Engagement Lead (or whoever the EL appoints to do so).
-Additionally, IRIS System Timelines should only be added to the ETS Timeline **after** they have been peer-reviewed and finalized.
+XFIR System Timelines should only be added to the ETS's Timeline tab by the Engagement Lead (or whoever the EL appoints to do so).
+Additionally, XFIR System Timelines should only be added to the ETS Timeline **after** they have been peer-reviewed and finalized.

-If data of interest is identified on a system whose timeline has been finalized, it is important to not only update the IRIS System Timeline for the system in question, but to also update the ETS Timeline with the new entries.
+If data of interest is identified on a system whose timeline has been finalized, it is important to not only update the XFIR System Timeline for the system in question, but to also update the ETS Timeline with the new entries.

 **Note**: It is best practice to add events to the ETS as they are identified to prevent having to play catch-up.
 For example, if you identify malicious activity in Carbon Black Response, make sure to add the events to the ETS Timeline tab as soon as you can - otherwise valuable data may be forgotten about or may time-out of of the EDR console.
 Additionally, keeping the Timeline tab accurate and up-to-date can provide a better datasource to understand what activity has been identified to-date.

 ## To-Dos & Action Items

-The To-Dos & Action Items is a tab of the ETS used to keep track of IRIS and client requests, the responsible parties, and the status of the requests.
+The To-Dos & Action Items is a tab of the ETS used to keep track of XFIR and client requests, the responsible parties, and the status of the requests.
 It is common for multiple requests and action items to be established during an incident and tracking the requests and the status of the requests is critical to preventing things from falling through the cracks and being forgotten about.

 Common items track include:

- - IRIS requests for logs, disk images, or other data relevant to an investigation
+ - XFIR requests for logs, disk images, or other data relevant to an investigation
- - Client requests for IRIS to investigate or review particular systems or issues
+ - Client requests for XFIR to investigate or review particular systems or issues
- - IRIS recommendations for the client to take containment or remediation measures
+ - XFIR recommendations for the client to take containment or remediation measures

 ## Evidence Tags
-The Evidence Tags tab is used to keep track of data relevant to disk images and other data collected or provided to IRIS.
+The Evidence Tags tab is used to keep track of data relevant to disk images and other data collected or provided to XFIR.

 The Evidence Tags tab contains the following columns: